tmoerman/vcf-comp/README.md

                              x_order = true)
 ```

 We also specified some overriding attributes of the grouped bar chart.
-The result is automagically turned into a chart.
+The result is an object that is automagically turned into a chart by the notebook.

 ![chart](img/snpCount.png)